Diana Containerships: Short Squeeze - Look Out Below

 November 3rd was anything but a normal trading day for DCIX with 28.39 million shares of volume traded.
 Kalani would have had the freedom to relentlessly short DCIX throughout the day secure in the knowledge that it could cover its short positions through the exercise of the warrants.
 If Kalani was front-running its exercise of the warrants, Kalani may have been able to take advantage of the heavy volume to sell a significant number of DCIX shares.
 We will know for sure when DCIX files its next disclosure statement.

 If Kalani was able to sell shares equal to 15% of the volume traded on Friday, shares issued would have equaled approximately 4.2 million.
 The lowest daily VWAP for the 5 trading days preceding November 3rd was in the neighborhood of $2.20 so the strike price would have been approximately $2.04.

-Proceeds to DCIX as result of the warrant exercise would have equaled approximately $8.4 million.
+Proceeds to DCIX as a result of the warrant exercise would have equaled approximately $8.4 million.
 Gains realized by Kalani, if it was able to average an $8 per share sales price (probably low), would have been $25 million.
 The 800% intraday price spike and the 30 times outstanding shares volume traded were clearly Black Swan events, but the estimated Kalani proceeds illustrate the one-sided nature of the warrant deal.

 If Kalani was able to issue common shares equal to 15% of the volume traded on Friday, existing DCIX shareholders would have been diluted 85% in one day.
-The additional bad news is that, based on the 15% issuance assumption, Kalani has warrants remaining equal approximately $121 million in face value of Series B-2 Preferred versus approximately $130 million prior to November 3rd.
+The additional bad news is that, based on the 15% issuance assumption, Kalani has warrants remaining equal to approximately $121 million in face value of Series B-2 Preferred versus approximately $130 million prior to November 3rd.

 Even worse news is that due to the warrant strike price being based on the lowest daily VWAP for the five days preceding the date of warrant exercise, Kalani is economically incentivized to sell as many shares as possible during the next three to four trading days in order to capture its maximum economic benefit.
 That means that the selling next week should be relentless and that the dilution to existing shareholders, including those who purchased on Friday, will be hefty.